MicrosoftDocs/windows-dev-docs/hub/powertoys/paste-as-plain-text.md

 ---
 title: PowerToys Paste as Plain Text for Windows
-description: Allows you to paste text from your clipboard, excluding text-formatting, with a quick key shortcut. ms.date: 02/10/2023 ms.topic: article ms.localizationpriority: medium
+description: Allows you to paste text from your clipboard, excluding text-formatting, with a quick key shortcut. ms.date: 03/01/2023 ms.topic: article ms.localizationpriority: medium
-no-loc: [PowerToys, Windows, PowerToys Paste as Plain Text, Paste as Plain Text, Win]
+no-loc: [PowerToys, Windows, Paste as Plain Text, Win]
 ---

 # Paste as Plain Text

-Allows you to paste text from your clipboard, excluding text-formatting, with a quick key shortcut.
+PowerToys **Paste as Plain Text** enables you to paste text stored in your clipboard, excluding any text-formatting, using a quick key shortcut.
+Any formatting included with the clipboard text will be replaced with an unformatted version of the text.

 ![Paste as Plain Text screenshot.](../images/pt-paste-as-plain-text.png)